Jojobacklinks/localSEO/README.md

 ## Why Local SEO Matters

 Think about your own habits for finding services now.
 You probably do not pull out the old paper phone book anymore.
 Instead, you pick up your phone or start your computer and search for what you need.
 Search engines like Google have become the gatekeepers of local business.
 The businesses that show up on the first page of results get the most clicks, inquiries, and sales.
+This is exactly where [local SEO services](https://pxel7media.com/our-services/search-engine-optimization/affordable-local-seo-services/) come into play, helping businesses optimize their online presence so they appear prominently in these search results and attract nearby customers actively looking for their services.

 For example: